-Pumpkins are a favorite fruit with a nearly endless number of uses.
-They take a while to grow, though, and have a few common problems.
+Pumpkins are a staple of fall gardens.
+From pumpkin pie to jack-o-lanterns, they’re an iconic part of many seasonal celebrations and traditions.
+However, their slow growth leaves them vulnerable to pests, diseases, and other such problems.
 So how do you keep your pumpkins safe from pests and disease while they take their sweet time growing?
-Well, try growing them vertically on a trellis!
-If that sounds a little silly to you, or maybe it’s intriguing but you aren’t sure where to start, then keep reading!
+Well, try growing pumpkins vertically on a trellis!
+If you’ve never tried vertical gardening before or aren’t sure where to start, this is the guide for you.

 Vertical gardening is the method of growing plants in a vertical or semi-vertical way, usually in a frame of some sort.
-You can grow plants as part of a green wall, where the frame of the garden is, as the name suggests, mounted to or embedded in a wall, and plants are grown out of it sideways.
+You can grow plants as part of a green wall, where the frame of the garden is, as the name suggests, mounted to or embedded in a wall.
+Plants grow out of the frame sideways.

-There are also free-standing trellises.
+There are also freestanding trellises.
 These come in a variety of shapes and sizes, and you can actually make your own with relative ease.
-A trellis is made of a frame with a lattice or grid filling in the middle, and they can be any shape to fit with the aesthetic of your garden — but there are two standard shapes.
+You can make a trellis out of a frame with a lattice or grid filling in the middle, and they can be any shape to fit with the aesthetic of your garden — but there are two standard shapes.

 There is a standard vertical trellis, which is traditionally a vertical rectangular frame and lattice, often with a rectangular base to keep it standing up.
-These can also be mounted to a wall or placed right up against a house or other structure to form an easy green wall.
+You can mount these to a wall or place them right up against a house or other structure to form an easy green wall.
 Vertical trellises work well for flowers and small fruits or vegetables.

 There are also A-frame trellises.
 These are, as you might expect, shaped a bit like the letter A. There are two rectangular frames with lattices leaned together and connected at the top to form a triangle.
-These are very stable and can be used for flowers and smaller fruits and vegetables; they also offer a little more support for larger fruits and vegetables.
+These are very stable and are also useful for flowers and smaller fruits and vegetables; they also offer a little more support for larger fruits and vegetables.

 You bet they do!
 Pumpkin vines love to climb; in fact, they’ll climb over anything near them if you aren’t careful.
-This makes them an excellent choice for vertical gardens in generals.
+This makes them an excellent choice for vertical gardens.

 The type of vertical garden you choose, however, should depend on the type of pumpkin you’re growing.
 Small pumpkin varieties, like Baby Boo or Hooligan, will do OK on any type of trellis.
 Larger pumpkins, however, may need a little more support.
 For medium or large pumpkins, pick an A-frame or similar style of trellis.
 If you plan on growing pumpkins that tend toward 5 pounds or more, they may need even more support.
 You can create a fabric sling to support them from beneath as they grow to avoid fallen pumpkins.